Viv-VanHau/Waste-Classification/README.md

-# Waste Classification & Quality Grading
+# A Comparative Study of Multi-Stage Lightweight CNN and Vision Transformer Approaches for Waste Classification and Grading

 This project explores 5 deep learning models and 6 distinct system architectures to achieve high-precision waste classification and quality grading using the UWCD (Unified Waste Classification Dataset).